Pitted keratolysis: Signs and symptoms

 Pitted keratolysis typically presents with white discoloration of the skin and numerous discrete, "punched-out" pitted lesions or erosions, usually located on the soles of the feet.
 The pits are typically 1–7 millimeters in diameter.
 These circular and shallow pits are characteristic of pitted keratolysis, and often overlap to produce larger areas of erosion.
 The appearance of this condition’s characteristic lesions becomes more pronounced when the affected area is wet or submerged in water.
 Occasionally these lesions present with a green or brown hue around and within the pits.

 These superficial erosions are found under the toes and on the soles of the feet, and especially at the pressure bearing points such as the heel.
 Typically, both feet are equally affected.
 Rarely, the condition affects the palms.

 Cause

-The most common cause of pitted keratolysis is Corynebacterium species.
-However, several other bacteria may also cause the condition, particularly Actinomyces keratolytica, Dermatophilus congolensis, Kytococcus sedentarius, and Streptomyces.
+The most common cause of pitted keratolysis is Kytococcus sedentarius.
+However, several other bacteria may also cause the condition, particularly Actinomyces keratolytica, Dermatophilus congolensis, and Streptomyces.
 Less frequently, it is due to Acinetobacter, Clostridium, Klebsiella, and Pseudomonas species.